What was lost and what survived devastating Notre Dame fire

 Officials could not immediately say Tuesday whether the "True Cross" — a 9.45-inch part of the cross that Christ was crucified on — survived the blaze.

-The fate of a 3.5-inch-long nail, believed to be used in the crucifixion and inside the cathedral, was also unknown.
+The fate of a 3.5-inch-long nail, believed to be used in the crucifixion and that was inside the cathedral, was also unknown.

 Priceless art adorned many walls inside the cathedral, including the 1648 "Saint Thomas Aquinas, Fountain of Wisdom," by Antonie Nicolas, and the 1716 "The Visitation," by Jean Jouvenet.
 It was not immediately known if they perished or were saved.